Exyzt/DSA4212-Transformer-Project/Report/DSA4212_Assignment.typ

 the conditional probability distribution:
 $ P_theta (x_(t + 1) | x_(t - L + 1), dots, x_t) $

-, where $L$ is the context window length (the number of previous characters the model observes to predict the next character).
+, where $L$ is the sequence length (the number of previous characters the model observes to predict the next character).
 The model parameters $theta$ are optimized to maximize the likelihood of the observed sequences in the training data, typically the cross-entropy loss function.